Reality Check: How Much House Can I Afford?

 Your DTI enables lenders to evaluate your qualifications by weighing your income against your recurring debts.
 Based on this number, lenders will decide how much additional debt you’ll be able to manage when it comes to your mortgage.

-- Add all of the student loan, car loan, credit card, rent or house, child support, etc. payments you make each month to find your total monthly debt payments.
+- Add up all of the student loan, car loan, credit card, rent or house, child support, etc. payments you make each month to find your total monthly debt payments.

 - Divide your total monthly debts by your gross monthly income.
 Your gross monthly income is the amount of money you make each month before taxes and deductions.